gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 How do the method and function `getDisplayName` differ?

-**First**, the method is tightly coupled with the type of its hidden argument — `this`, which is `User`.
+**First**, the method is tightly coupled with the type of its implicit argument — `this`, which is `User`.
 It depends not on the interface, but on the specific class.
 This leads to several problems:
 - **Reusability with other types**: The method requires not only the data and methods it actually needs to function but also those it doesn't need, simply because they exist in the `User` class — including all fields and methods of this class, even private ones.
 This means that anyone reusing the method must also include them, whether through inheritance (which is a major drawback — more on that later) or delegation.
 As a result, reusing the method with a different type while providing only the data and methods it actually uses is impossible.
 - **Dependence on classes**: The method cannot be used without creating an instance of this class or its descendant.
 For example, it cannot be used for a dictionary with the same fields.
 - **Inability to handle situations where user is `null` or `undefined`** from withing the method.